 - 1. Before the spring season athletes will declare their primary sport.
 For the duration of the spring sports season athletes will work with their coaches to attend two-thirds of the practices for their primary sport.
 Primary sport selections cannot be changed. - 2.
-Should a conflict arise: - a) Conference contests take precedence over non-conference contests. - b) IHSA State contests take precedence over conference contests. - 3.
+Should a conflict arise: IHSA State contests take precedence over conference contests. - 3.
 Game/meet contest takes precedence over practice sessions and practice requirements for that day.